Lab-Automation-Workgroup/data_science_template_for_dtu_bioengineering/README.md

 # Template for DTU bioengineering

-This template is designed for bioengineering data science projects at the [DTU Bioengineering](https://www.bioengineering.dtu.dk/).
+This template is designed for bioengineering data science projects at [DTU Bioengineering](https://www.bioengineering.dtu.dk/).
 It follows best practices for project organization, ensuring consistency and efficiency in data handling, analysis, and modeling.

+---

+**DISCLAIMER: This introduction and template is built from [Cookiecutter](https://github.com/drivendata/cookiecutter-data-science).
+If you are an experienced programmer and know GitHub, I recommend you check the link**

+---

+### First things first

 This README.md is your project’s welcome page; it introduces your work at and guides newcomers on how to dive in.
 Keep it updated with your project's goals and instructions, ensuring it's a clear, for collaborators (and yourself).
 Below you will find a best practices for how to make a good readme file.